Elevated walkway collapses in Texas beach city, injuring dozens

 Surfside Beach Volunteer Fire Department Assistant Chief Justin Mills said his department responded to an emergency call at 12:34 p.m. and set up landing areas for the medical helicopters.

 Sharon Trower, public information officer for Brazoria County, said all of the victims were between 14 and 18 years old and from the Bayou City Fellowship summer camp.
-Six were taken to hospitals by ambulance, and about 10 more were taken to hospitals by private vehicles, Trower said.
+The five taken by helicopter were flown to Memorial Hermann hospital in Houston.
+Six were taken to local hospitals by ambulance, and about 10 more were taken to hospitals by private vehicles, Trower said.

+Memorial Hermann officials and Bayou City Fellowship camp officials did not immediately respond to messages seeking comment.

 Aerial video from TV station KTRK showed the walkway appears to be made from wood and leads to a building.